-During our trip we’ve developed a little tradition: after golf we make ourselves comfortable in our camper or in the clubhouse, relax, eat something or drink a coffee, sometimes a tea and talk about our game.
+During our trip we’ve developed a little tradition: after golf, we make ourselves comfortable in our camper or in the clubhouse, relax, eat something or drink a coffee, sometimes tea, and talk about our game.

 After we had eaten something little at the clubhouse, we went back to our camper when we noticed a young man.
 Curiously, he eyed our Lorna from a safe distance.
 When he saw us, he said that he lives in Takaka.